 A common use of policy qualifiers is to provide location information (e.g., URI) for a Certificate policy.
-If this is desirable usage will be specified in the Sectigo Web PKI Certificate Profiles document or the CPS.
+If this is desirable usage will be specified in the CPS.

 7.1.9.
 Processing semantics for the critical Certificate Policies extension